 If you're basing your next iPhone purchase off camera quality, the top-tier Pro variants are easy recommendations, thanks to triple-lens designs that allow you to capture multiple different perspectives, from zoomed-out ultra wide-angle images to shallow depth-of-field portraits.
 They're also remarkably good in challenging lighting scenarios, like when shooting in a dimly-lit indoor space, or outdoors at night.

 All that said, if price is king, and saving the absolute most on your next smartphone purchase is your top priority, you should have no reservations about nabbing an iPhone SE 2020 or iPhone 11.
 These may be on the cheaper side of Apple's range, but they're still made of flagship-quality materials, with enough power and performance to sustain years of use.

 If you buy your iPhone through Apple, you may be able to save money by trading in your current phone.
-Apple's trade-in rebates range from up to $120 off for iPhone SE 2020 purchases to a potential $340 rebate on iPhone 12 Pro orders.
-We also track special offers from carriers and retailers to find the best iPhone deals.
+Apple's trade-in rebates promise anywhere from $110 up to $790 off if you have an iPhone 8 or newer.
+(The trade-in value increases for newer models.)
+We also track special offers from carriers and retailers to find the best iPhone deals and we expect a lot of deals for iPhone 13 pre-orders.

 How we test iPhones